ministryofjustice/staff-infrastructure-certificate-services/README.md

 - To log in to the browser-based AWS console using `aws-vault`, run either of the following commands:
   - `aws-vault login moj-pttp-pki` to log in to the Shared Services account.

+### Securing Subnets and Security Groups

+- All subnets in this layout can talk to each other on all ports
+- Locking down of ports is done on a per-security group level

 ### Remote desktop access to the Bastion host (PROD example)

 - Apply the Terraform in this repository